 - If there’s one thing I know, it’s that the holidays need a warm cocktail in hand.
 Especially when you live in the tundra and like to watch the snow from inside.
 By a fire.
-Or candles.
+With candles.
 Under a blanket.

 - It reminds me of being on top of a mountain in New Zealand.

-But give me a glass of warm, mulled wine that makes me feel all sorts of cozy?
-I’m a happy girl watching snow fall outside.
+But now, now give me a glass of warm, mulled wine that gives me ALL the cozy vibes, and I’m a happy girl watching snow fall outside.

 What is Mulled Wine?

 Mulled Wine is also known as ‘spiced wine’; it’s a warm wine cocktail that is full of what’s known as mulled spices.
 It’s traditionally served at European Christmas markets and around the holiday season.

 Lucky for us, we can make it home quite easily, either for a crowd or ourselves.
 It stores and reheats beautifully if you do decide to make it for one – or two.

 There are, as I’m sure you can gather, many variations for this drink.
 But that’s what I find beautiful about recipes: the ability to adjust to your own preferences.

 Ah, mulling spices.
 A variety of spices that are synonymous with all the fall and winter spice vibes.

 They’re the spices traditionally used to spice drinks in the fall and winter.
 Drinks like hot apple cider and, you guessed it, mulled wine.

 You can buy mulling spices prepackaged, but for this recipe we’re combining our own.